therapywindow/therapywindow.github.io/index.md

 The above list is not exhaustive -- I also work with trauma, interpersonal problems, life transitions, and ongoing mental health difficulties (including, but certainly not limited to, depression and anxiety).

 You might not be sure whether I work with the issues you want to bring.
 Please feel free to contact me — we can consider together whether I’m the right therapist for you.
-If not, I can usually think of a trusted colleague or two who might be a better fit and I can put you in touch with them.
+If I'm not, I can usually think of a trusted colleague or two who might be a better fit and I can put you in touch with them.

 <b>How do you work?</b>